Algebras for enriched $\infty$-operads: Algebras for -Operads as Modules

 Since there is always a formula for free modules, with this definition we immediately get a formula for free algebras over enriched \iopds{}: \begin{propn} The forgetful functor $U_{\mathcal{O}}\colon \Alg_{\mathcal{O}}(\mathcal{V}) \to \Fun(X, \mathcal{V})$ has a left adjoint $F_{\mathcal{O}}$, and the endofunctor $U_{\mathcal{O}}F_{\mathcal{O}}$ satisfies

-Moreover, $U_{\mathcal{O}}$ preserves sifted colimits and the adjunction is monadic. \end{propn} \begin{proof} By \cite{HA}*{Corollary 4.2.4.8} the left adjoint $F_{\mathcal{O}}$ exists, and $U_{\mathcal{O}}F_{\mathcal{O}}(M)$ is given by the composition product $M \circ \mathcal{O}$ (with $M$ viewed as a symmetric sequence concentrated in degree $0$).
+Moreover, $U_{\mathcal{O}}$ preserves sifted colimits and the adjunction is monadic. \end{propn} \begin{proof} By \cite{HA}*{Corollary 4.2.4.8} the left adjoint $F_{\mathcal{O}}$ exists, and $U_{\mathcal{O}}F_{\mathcal{O}}(M)$ is given by the composition product $M \odot \mathcal{O}$ (with $M$ viewed as a symmetric sequence concentrated in degree $0$).
 Expanding out this composition product now gives the formula.

 It follows from \cite{HA}*{Proposition 4.2.3.1} that $U_{\mathcal{O}}$ detects equivalences and from \cite{HA}*{Corollary 4.2.3.5} that $\Alg_{\mathcal{O}}(\mathcal{V})$ has sifted colimits and $U_{\mathcal{O}}$ preserves these, since the composition product preserves sifted colimits in each variable.
-The adjunction is therefore monadic by the Barr--Beck theorem for \icats{}, \cite{HA}*{Theorem 4.7.3.5}. \end{proof}
+The adjunction is therefore monadic by the monadicity theorem for \icats{}, \cite{HA}*{Theorem 4.7.3.5}. \end{proof}

 Applying \cite{enr}*{Proposition A.5.9}, we get: \begin{cor} If $\mathcal{V}$ is a presentably symmetric monoidal \icat{} and $\mathcal{O}$ is a $\mathcal{V}$-enriched \iopd{}, then the \icat{} $\Alg_{\mathcal{O}}(\mathcal{V})$ is presentable. \end{cor}